 Timer Normal Mode

-The simplest mode of operation is the Normal mode (WGM02:0 = 0).
+The simplest model of operation is the Normal mode (WGM02:0 = 0).
 In this

 Clear Timer on Compare Match (CTC) Mode